 config directory).
 It will first check the global config file and then the local

-config file: if the local config file contains entries with higher (newer)
+config file.
+If the local config file contains an entry with a higher (newer)

-version numbers per-tool the configuration data from the local file for that
+version number, the configuration data from the local file (for that

-tool is used; that way, both administrators and users can update the
+tool) is used, so both administrators and users can update the

 The local detection of spam messages is achieved by creating pipe through actions per-tool within a special filter.
 Another filter contains rules to check for detected spam messages and actions to mark them and (optionally, depending on the choice in the wizard) to move them into a folder.
-Both filters are configured to be applied on incoming messages and on manual filtering.
+Both filters are configured to be applied to incoming messages and for manual filtering.

 If you want to fine-tune the filtering process, you might be interested in the chapter about Filter Optimization.